birneylab/varexplore/README.md

 s4,s4.cram,s4.cram.crai,g2
 ```

 Each row represents a sample with associated sequencing files (`cram`) and indexes (`crai`).
 The `group` column indicates whether the samples should be sub-divided in groups when forming the meta-samples.
-Simply set all the samples to the same group if you don't want to use this feature.
+Simply set all the samples to the same group if you don't want to use this feature. `sample` should match the sample names in the vcf file provided, to assign genotypes to the correct samples.

 Prepare also a file containing the variants of interest and the region boundaries that looks as follows: